mrjameshamilton/loxlox/README.md

 * printerr(string)
     Prints the string to standard error.

-These are implemented in a [patch for the original jlox interpreter](https://github.com/mrjameshamilton/loxlox/blob/main/Interpreter.diff) and in the [jlox compiler](https://github.com/mrjameshamilton/jlox).
+These are implemented in a [patch for the original jlox interpreter](https://github.com/mrjameshamilton/loxlox/blob/main/Interpreter.diff), in the [jlox compiler](https://github.com/mrjameshamilton/jlox) and in my implementation of [clox](https://github.com/mrjameshamilton/clox).

 ## Building

-Lox.lox has been tested with the original jlox interpreter and the jlox compiler which is provided as a git submodule, which should be checked out:
+Lox.lox has been tested with the original jlox interpreter, the jlox compiler and clox which are provided as a git submodules, which should be checked out:

 ```shell
 $ git submodule update --init --recursive
 ```

+You'll need Java 20, Dart 2.19 and GCC to build.
 A build script is provided to patch and build the original jlox interpreter and compile the Lox.lox to a jar with the jlox compiler:

 ```shell
 $ ./build.sh